BondGraphTools/BondGraphTools/docs/index.rst

    * engineers; to quickly build and simulate physical systems
    * mathematicians; to perform model reduction and analysis

-BondGraphTools is built upon the scientific python stack; numpy, scipy, sympy and matplotlib, and relies on Julia and DifferentialEquations.jl to handle numnerical simulation.
+BondGraphTools is built upon the scientific python stack; numpy, scipy, sympy, scikit.odes and matplotlib

 How to read the docs
 ^^^^^^^^^^^^^^^^^^^^